Shaun Alexander: 2000–2004

-In 2002, Alexander started all 16 games en route to an NFC leading (and franchise record) 16 rushing touchdowns, four of which came in the first half of Seattle's September 29, 2002 game against the Minnesota Vikings in only the second regular-season game ever at Seahawks Stadium (subsequently renamed Qwest Field, then renamed a 2nd time to CenturyLink Field, and then renamed a 3rd time to Lumen Field) in Seattle.
+In 2002, Alexander started all 16 games en route to an NFC leading (and franchise record) 16 rushing touchdowns, four of which came in the first half of Seattle's September 29, 2002 game against the Minnesota Vikings in only the second regular-season game ever at Seahawks Stadium in Seattle.
 He also caught an 80-yard touchdown pass in the first half.
 The five touchdowns in that half set an NFL record.
 This was another ESPN Sunday Night Football game, enhancing Alexander's reputation for performing phenomenally well in high-profile, prime time nationally televised games.

 2003 was another productive year for Alexander.
 He rushed his way to a career-high of 1,435 rushing yards and scored 16 touchdowns.
 Seattle also made its first playoff appearance since 2000.
+Against the Green Bay Packers in the wild card game, Alexander had only 45 yards on 20 carries, but had three rushing touchdowns.
 Alexander's success in the 2003 season earned him his first trip to Honolulu for the annual Pro Bowl.

 In 2004, Alexander remained one of the key components of Seattle's offense.
-He finished second in the NFL in rushing yards (with 1,696) to the New York Jets' Curtis Martin by a single yard.
+He finished second in the NFL in rushing yards with 1,696, one yard shy of New York Jets running back Curtis Martin.
 After being passed over for a late-game rushing attempt during his team's victory over the Atlanta Falcons, Alexander accused his coach Mike Holmgren of "stabbing him in the back" by denying him an opportunity to win the rushing title.
 Alexander retracted his comments the following day and expressed support for his coach.